cityofaustin/user-research-guidebook/recruiting/recruitment-strategy.md

 >
 > "This morning I participated in a design research session with the City of Austin about the foster home inspection process.
 They are conducting research as an effort to improve the process.
 The session was an interview that took about 45 minutes and I received a **$40 gift card from HEB** for my time.
 They are looking for a few more foster families who have been through the inspection process to interview.
 >
-> If you are interested you can email, text or call Kristin Taylor: happiness.kisoso@austintexas.gov\
+> If you are interested you can email, text or call Happiness Kisoso: happiness.kisoso@austintexas.gov\
 > 512-888-8888
 >
 > Thanks again!